 The estimates and judgments used in the preparation of the financial statements are

-other assumptions and factors (including expectations of future events) that the company
+various other assumptions and factors (including expectations of future events) that the

-that occurred after that date but provide additional evidence about conditions existing as at
+or that occurred after that date but provide additional evidence about conditions existing

-the carrying amounts of assets and liabilities within the next financial year, are included.
+to the carrying amounts of assets and liabilities within the next financial year, are

 The amendments clarify how companies account for deferred tax on transactions such as

-recognition exemption of Ind AS 12 so that it no longer applies to transactions that, on initial
+Initial recognition exemption of Ind AS 12 so that it no longer applies to transactions that,

-recognition, give rise to equal taxable and deductible temporary differences.
-Accordingly,
+on initial recognition, give rise to equal taxable and deductible temporary differences.

-companies will need to recognise a deferred tax asset and a deferred tax liability for
+Accordingly, companies will need to recognize a deferred tax asset and a deferred tax

-temporary differences arising on transactions such as initial recognition of a lease and a
+liability for temporary differences arising on transactions such as initial recognition of a

 Current income tax